alishaevn/alishaevn.github.io/_posts/2021-04-09-custom-mui-theme.md

 title: Create A Custom MUI Theme
 categories: [JavaScript]
 layout: post
+excerpt: "The default Material UI (MUI) theme comes with a lot of features right out of the box."
 ---

 Hola. 👋🏾

-The default Material UI (MUI) theme comes with a lot of feaures [right out of the box](https://material-ui.com/customization/default-theme/).
+The default Material UI (MUI) theme comes with a lot of features [right out of the box](https://material-ui.com/customization/default-theme/).
 However, I highly recommend that you customize it for your own brand purposes.
 In the colors, typography and index "files" below are examples (some more complex than others) of how I've created a custom theme before.

 `theme/colors.js`
 ``` js